parshinsh/parshinsh.github.io/index.md

 My primary research interests revolve around AI for Science and Engineering.
 Most of my works fall into one of these categories:
 <!-- Most of my works focus on extending Reinforcement Learning and Transformer models to non-text domains, falling into one of these categories: -->
 - **Deep Learning for Symbolic Mathematics**, with a focus on uncovering hidden mathematical laws within data (equation discovery, symbolic regression)
-- **Deep Learning for Code**, with a focus on program synthesis and code translation
+- **Deep Learning for Code**, with a focus on automating program synthesis and contextual code generation
 - **Deep Learning for Time Series**, with a focus on sensor data fusion and forecasting
 <!-- - **Deep Learning for Time Series Forecasting**, with a focus on exploring GNN and ODE forecasting methods -->